-Although many companies follow this strategy success is not allows guaranteed.
-However, there are some advantages of this method.
+Although many companies follow this strategy, success is not always guaranteed.
+However, there are some advantages to this method.

-Initially, it reduces a company’s risk.
-By not investing at a time of lesser demand and delaying any significant capital expenditure, the company will enjoy a more stable relationship with their bank and investors.
+Initially, it reduces a company’s risks.
+By not investing at a time of lesser demand and delaying any significant capital expenditure, the company will enjoy a more stable relationship with its bank and investors.

-Secondly, the company will continue to be more profitable than companies who have made the investment with increased capacity.
+Secondly, the company will continue to be more profitable than companies who have made the investment in increased capacity.

-Of course, the downside is that the company would have a period where the product was unavailable until the capacity was finally increased.
+Of course, the downside is that the company would have a period where the product is unavailable until the capacity is finally increased.

 Match Capacity Strategy

-The match capacity strategy is one where a company tries to increase capacity in smaller increments to coincide with the increases in volume.
+The match capacity strategy is one in which a company tries to increase capacity in smaller increments to coincide with the increases in volume.

-Although this method tries to minimize the over and under capacity of the other two methods, companies also get the worst of the two, where they can find themselves over capacity and under capacity at different periods.
+Although this method tries to minimize the overcapacity and under-capacity of the other two methods, companies also get the worst of the two, as they can find themselves over capacity and under capacity at different periods.

 Updated by Gary Marion, Logistics and Supply Chain Expert.